 The value of the capacitor should not be much higher or much smaller, it must be the intermediate value.
 Large value results in slow charging and discharging and vise versa for small value.

-The voltage rating must be at least 20% more the peak output voltage.
+The voltage rating must be at least 20% more than the peak output voltage.

 Step 4: Testing The Design Circuit

-When you have done the design process, it is the time to test your circuit.
-This can be done with multimeter or oscilloscope.
-I will go with the oscilloscopes because it gives you indepth analysis.
+When you have done the design process, it is time to test your circuit.
+This can be done with a multimeter or oscilloscope.
+I will go with the oscilloscopes because it gives you an in-depth analysis.
 You can confirm your result with a multimeter but for fault analysis, you have to go with an oscilloscope.

 Design Example of Half Wave Rectifier Circuit

 We are given a load of wattage 0.2W and voltage rating 5V.
 The problem statement is, we need to design a half wave rectifier to power the device up from the main power AC i.e 220V.

 Calculate the load by using the following formula,

 it is 125 Ohm which is very low resistance.